rp-27/melquiaden/content/posts/predicting-the-next-football-superstar.md

 A constellation of skills makes up an effective and valuable player, but there are certain skills that give players an advantage in their positions and elevate their overall performance.

-It should be noted that they way skills are defined, categorized, and measured by a data aggregator shapes the way a player’s performance is viewed by providing the language and concepts with which to evaluate it.
-Using the idea of a metric like ‘positioning’ under a ‘mentality’ category is an attempt to quantify the fluid display that is a player’s performance - mz    aking FIFA, or any other football data aggregator, unique from each other.
+It should be noted that they way skills are defined, categorized, and measured by a data aggregator shapes the way a player’s performance is viewed by providing the language and concepts by which to evaluate it.
+Using the idea of a metric like **‘positioning’** under a **‘mentality’** category is an attempt to quantify the fluid display that is a player’s performance - making FIFA, or any other football data aggregator, unique from each other.

  With that in consideration, below are the skills [^5] that have moderate to strong correlations to player valuation [^6] , indicating their importance in making a player’s performance pop.